- Sicily – East Coast! Dancing on the volcano with many beautiful beaches and Italy’s sheltered secret about a great island.

 Our impression after two weeks was more than positive and we will surely fly there again for our holidays.
 Why Sicily?
 It should not be the typical “touristic vacation”!
 The largest island in the Mediterranean Sea was still a white spot on our map, which had to be discovered.

-Our stay of fourteen days is divided into one week in the east of Catania and one week in the west of Palermo for a good overview – in between there are about 300 km of track.
+Our stay of fourteen days is divided into one week in the east of Catania and one week in the west of Palermo for a good overview – between both regions is a distance of 300 km .
 And so we flew with Easyjet from Hamburg to Catania and picked up the pre-booked rental car.
 With the many small alleyways in the Italian city centres, the selection of the rental car company with the small Opel Adam has turned out to be very good.
 The first destination was our apartment “Casa Carruba” north of Catania, half way to Taormina at the foot of Mount Etna.
 We had simply booked the apartment via FeWo-direkt.
 A first relaxing week should begin.

 Carruba and Stazzo